joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/deepening.md

 `openssl dgst -md5 FILENAME`

-*Of note, in Ubuntu, you can also install **nautilus-gtkhash** to add a right-click menu tab that will generate hashes for you in the file manager GUI.*
+*Of note, in Ubuntu, you can also install **nautilus-gtkhash** (in Ubuntu 22 and before) or [Quick File Hasher](https://github.com/dd-se/nautilus-extension-quick-file-hasher) to add a right-click menu tab that will generate hashes for you in the file manager GUI.*